 In order for your oxygen therapy devices to deliver oxygen to you, you will need other respiratory treatment devices to ensure you get the correct amount of oxygen.
 Here are the most common home oxygen therapy devices, as well as a brief explanation for why you might use each of them.

+For the majority of home oxygen therapy patients, standard nasal cannulas are most common as they are more comfortable and less intrusive than an oxygen mask.
+Regular nasal cannulas are preferred for patients using between 1-6 liters of oxygen per minute on their respiratory treatment devices.
 Oxygen masks are generally reserved for high flow rates or for patients who struggle with carbon dioxide retention.
-Patients who are using the Inogen TAV will use the included nasal pillow interface, a specifically designed powerful, pillowy nasal cannula interface created for the Inogen TAV to deliver higher flow and pressure than traditional oxygen therapy.
-For the majority of home oxygen therapy equipment, standard nasal cannulas are most common as they are more comfortable and less intrusive than an oxygen mask.
-Regular nasal cannulas are preferred for patients using between 1-5 liters of oxygen per minute on their respiratory treatment devices.
 Your doctor will decide which oxygen therapy equipment is right for you.